Not Quite Ready to be Engaged? Give a Promise Ring to Show Your Love

 As friends throughout history have made pacts and exchanged “poesy” rings to seal them, a promise ring can symbolize your resolution to always be there for each other.
 This ring was usually a metal band engraved with the sentiment to be expressed to a dear friend or a lover.

-Promise rings have also been referred to as “Purity Rings” and often are given by a parent to their child to represent a vow of chastity based on the concept that true love is not dependent on sexual attraction alone.
+They have also been referred to as “Purity Rings” and often are given by a parent to their child to represent a vow of chastity based on the concept that true love is not dependent on sexual attraction alone.

 As a pre-engagement or promise of monogamy, this ring often is set with a diamond and exchanged between two people as a symbol of their commitment of sexual fidelity and future intention to marry.

-Using precious and semi-precious stones in promise rings are just as popular as with engagement rings.
+Using precious and semi-precious stones in these rings are just as popular as with engagement rings.
 From blue topaz, garnets, aquamarine, citrine to emeralds, rubies, pearls and sapphires, the choice is completely up to you.

 However, when this ring is given for any other purpose, then most people prefer to wear it on the right hand ring finger, especially when there are no romantic intentions involved.